 Storm door closers prevent storm doors and screen doors from swinging recklessly, or flying open in strong winds.
 This short article and video will show you how to install them in 15 minutes or less!

 Storm door closers play an essential role in protecting your home.
-Without them, storm doors and screen doors will inevitably fly open, potentially damaging porches, siding, exterior trim, and the storm doors themselves.
+Without them, storm doors and screen doors will inevitably fly open.
+Often, this damages porches, siding, exterior trim.
+Not to mention, the storm doors themselves!

 For this reason, I strongly believe that every storm door and screen door should have at least one door closer installed.
-Fortunately, closers have become extremely affordable lately!
+Of course, two closers is better!
+Fortunately, closers have become extremely affordable lately.

 Wright Products–and similar companies–offer light-to-medium duty door closers for $20 or less.
 These closers can be used singly for lighter doors, or in pairs for heavier doors.